 7. Hand towels

-I used to love paper towels since they were always handy for spills, drying my hands, using as napkins, etc. Honestly, I still like the convenience of paper towels.
+I used to love paper towels since they were always handy for spills, drying my hands, using them as napkins, etc. Honestly, I still like the convenience of paper towels.

 I got so used to having a hand towel as my go-to for drying my hands, that I actually began to like it.
 I got a specific brand called Lightwind which is super soft!
 And it feels good not wasting all the time.

 I still occasionally use paper towels but a lot less than I used to.
 Since it’s less accessible, I don’t use it as much.
 Out of sight, out of mind.
-Kind of at least.
+Kind of, at least.

 Are eco friendly products more expensive?